top of page

 snakepass_img.jpg

-There are hundreds of 1976 Snake clones out there, but Snake Pass is one of the only games I know that tries to do something different with its serpentine character.
+There are hundreds of 1976 Snake clones out there, but Snake Pass is one of the only games I've played that tries to do something different with its serpent character.

 Snake Pass is a platformer of sorts, where instead of jumping, you have to slither and coil your way around the environments as Noodle the snake.
-The controls take a good amount of getting used to, but if you can get a handle on them, then there's nothing else quite like Snake Pass on the current market.
-You have to factor in things like how much of your body is coiled around an object at any given time, or how far your head is off solid ground in order to not fall to your death, and the later levels put up a good challenge if you want to get every achievement in the game.
+The controls take a good bit of getting used to, but if you can get a handle on them, then there's nothing else quite like Snake Pass on the market.
+You have to factor in things like how much of your body is coiled around an object at any given time, or how far your head is off solid ground in order to not fall to your death.
+The later levels put up a good challenge if you want to get every achievement in the game.

 Snake Pass's biggest downside is its length.
 There are only 15 levels in total, taking about 4-5 hours to complete.
-The story is also forgettable, and a part of me wishes this game had just dropped its story entirely.
+The story is also forgettable, and a part of me wishes this game had just dropped it completely.
 Regardless, Snake Pass is a one of a kind game for snake lovers, and I know I'm not the only one out there who wishes we had more titles like it.

 Kulebra and the Souls of Limbo